- Is H.E.L.P. Miami a Scientology school?

 Yes.
 This is determined on an individual basis.
 We absolutely refuse to enroll a student who has a history of violent or bad behavior.
 We also may not accept certain students based on academic needs, for example, a teenager who cannot read or who needs an elementary academic instruction may be refused as we simply do not offer an ESE* program at this time.
 (Currently, we are operating all K-12 classes in a 3000 sq. ft. space, therefore are limited in what we can do.
 Once we expand our physical school size, we will able to service more students and offer more programs.

 Are H.E.L.P.
 Miami teachers certified?

 Usually not.
-Employment of certified teachers is not a legal requirement of any private school in the state of Florida.
+Employment of certified teachers is not a legal requirement of any alternative education center in the state of Florida.
 Regardless, we train all of our teachers to a certain educational standard which includes Study TechnologyTM so that they can effectively teach and manage a class.